 Production of accessible academic publications

-The library has made an open call to students and members of the academic community to participate in volunteeringly in the AMELib team as another student activity.
-Volunteers are trained in the production of accessible digital books and once they feel adequate and comfortable with their acquired skills they can become trainers themselves if they wish to.
+The library has made an open call to students and members of the academic community to participate in volunteering in the AMELib team as another student activity.
+Volunteers are trained in the production of accessible digital books.
 The working hours are flexible and can be adjusted to the volunteer’s schedule.

 Support of social welfare interventions of students of Panteion University

 The New Program of the Act “Support of social welfare interventions of students of Panteion University” is structured in two categories of actions and interventions that correspond to two service sectors of Panteion University: